jaysaurus/Co.Koa/miniSite/documentation/Model.md

       }
 ...
 ```
-For more information on Mongoose middleware hooks, please visit the [Mongoose Documentation]([hooks](http://mongoosejs.com/docs/middleware.html)
+For more information on Mongoose middleware hooks, please visit the [Mongoose Documentation](http://mongoosejs.com/docs/middleware.html).
+Please also see the [Dependency Manager Caveat Notes](http://cokoajs.com/miniSite/documentation/DMDynamicResources.html#caveats) for some inspiration!

 ---